 This can be an option for some small businesses who only need to move a few items at a time, however the problem is that there will be many different small packages from multiple shippers on the same truck.
 With all of the deliveries being located near each other, this opens your product up to more risk of damage and errors in delivery.

-When To Use Less Than Truckload Shipping
+When To Use Less-Than Truckload Shipping

-Choosing between less than truckload and full truckload may seem easy on the surface — you either fill the truck or you don’t, right?
+Choosing between less-than truckload and full truckload may seem easy on the surface — you either fill the truck or you don’t, right?
 But actually, things aren’t that simple, and there are a number of factors that will influence which freight shipping method will be best for your needs.

-While FTL shipping may work for some companies in certain situations, in general, most businesses — small businesses in particular — can greatly benefit from using less than truckload shipping.
+While FTL shipping may work for some companies in certain situations, in general, most businesses — small businesses in particular — can greatly benefit from using less-than truckload shipping.

 There are several factors to consider when choosing which shipping method will be the most appropriate for your needs.
 You should be able to steer yourself to the most efficient method based on your individual circumstances.
 Generally, if you are a small business and have a small shipment, LTL shipping is an easy choice.
-Not only can LTL shipping get your goods to the drop-off location on time, it is a much more budget-friendly option than FTL.
+Not only can LTL shipping get your goods to the drop-off location on time, but it is also a much more budget-friendly option than FTL.